1972–73 WHA season

 The 1972–73 WHA season was the first season of the World Hockey Association (WHA).
 Twelve teams played 78 games each.
-The league was officially incorporated in June of 1971 by Gary Davidson and Dennis A. Murphy and promised to ice twelve teams in various markets around Canada and the United States.
+The league was officially incorporated in June of 1971 by Gary Davidson and Dennis A. Murphy and promised to ice twelve teams in various markets around Canada and the United States to rival the National Hockey League (NHL).
+The league instituted a ten-minute sudden-death overtime period for games not decided in the first sixty minutes while still awarding a point for a tie if a goal was not scored.
+The NHL, which had abolished overtime since 1942, did not re-adopt overtime until 1982; ironically, the WHA only instituted sudden-death overtime after their plan of having a shootout (in the style of a penalty shot) saw an exhibition last 18 rounds that dissuaded them.
 The league championship trophy, the Avco World Trophy, was donated by AVCO Financial Services Corporation along with $500,000.
 The New England Whalers won the first Avco World Trophy.

 1972 General Player Draft

 The WHA's inaugural player draft was held in Anaheim, California on February 12 and 13, 1972.
 All 12 WHA franchises took part in the draft.
 There were no drafting constraints, and the WHA teams selected players from all levels of play, including established National Hockey League players, minor leaguers, college, junior players, Europeans, and even retired players.
 The first player selected in the general draft was United States men's national ice hockey team member Henry Boucha, taken by the Minnesota Fighting Saints (who also selected the Governor of Minnesota, Wendell Anderson, with a late pick).
 After 70 rounds the Winnipeg Jets selected Soviet premier Alexei Kosygin and then stopped participating in the draft, while the other teams continued making selections.
 This process continued, with teams arbitrarily dropping out from the draft, while others kept going, until attrition finally ended the process.
 The final two teams participating in this draft were the Dayton Aeros and the Los Angeles Sharks.
 In all, just under 1100 selections were made by the 12 teams, who could now focus their efforts on signing players for the first season of play.